Open-Attestation/documentation-website/docs/advanced/how-it-works.md

 In the document above we can notice that the `targetHash` and the `merkelRoot` are identical and that the `proof` is empty.
 This is normal and happen when you wrap only one document at a time.
 Try to wrap at least 2 documents at the same time, and you will see a difference between `targetHash` and the `merkelRoot`, and you will be proofs appended.

-> The `merkleRoot` will always be the same for all the documents wrapped together (at the same time).
+> The `merkleRoot` will always be the same for all the documents wrapped together (in a batch).
 It will be different for documents wrapped separately.

 Now that our batch of documents have a common identifier and that we can prove (thanks to the merkle tree algorithm) that the `targetHash` of a document was used to create a specific `merkleRoot`, we can use the `merkleRoot` in our document store and issue it.

 #### Data Obfuscation

 Thanks to the way we compute `targetHash`, OpenAttestation allows for one to obfuscate data they don't want to make public.
-For this just need to compute the hash of a specific field and add it into the documents.
+For this we can simply compute the hash of a specific field and add it into the documents.
 Let's try it with the [CLI](/docs/component/open-attestation-cli) and the document above:

 ```bash
 open-attestation filter ./path/to/file.json ./output.json name